eicrud/eicrud/docs/recipes/search-command.md

 ```
 !!! note
     If no `limit` is specified, the client will perform multiple requests until `total` profiles have been fetched.
 The maximum `limit` that can be used is set in the [CmdSecurity](../configuration/limits.md#cmdsecurity).

+!!! note
+    Since search is a read-only command, you can enable `allowGetMethod` in the [CmdSecurity](../configuration/limits.md#cmdsecurity).
+This allows for searching using a simple url: `/crud/s/profile/cmd/search?query={"userNameLike":"doe"}"`